tommyhucker/first_repository/README.md

 ## Introduction

-Tommy here, I am currently a Junior at the University of Iowa.
+Tommy here, I am currently a Junior at the University of Iowa's Tippie College of Business.
-I plan on graduating with a major in business analytics.
 I am from Lake Villa, Illinois and I am currently living in Iowa City, Iowa.
-I graduated from Lakes Community High School where I graduated on the high honor roll.
+I graduated from Lakes Community High School on the high honor roll.

 ## Additional Information